wechuli/azure_iot_central_app/complete_demo/instructions.md

 ## Instructions

 1. We are going to use Azure CLI to deploy some of the resources.The Azure command-line interface (CLI) is Microsoft's cross-platform command-line experience for managing Azure resources.
 Head over to https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest and download the latest version of the Azure CLI appropriate for your operating system.
+2. After installing the Azure CLI, run

+            $ az login

+    This will log you in to the approriate azure account you want to use.

 ## Note

 - Make use of the azure cli top create the devices
 - Install the Azure Iot Hub Cli using -

   az extension add --name azure-cli-iot-ext

         az iot hub device-identity create --hub-name {YourIoTHubName} --device-id MyNodeDevice